preciofishbone/OmniaDocsG2/roadmap/index.rst

 * Microsoft Search as an alternative to SharePoint Search when configuring search categories in Omnia.
 * Search Statistics.
 Easy-to-use reports for administrators.
 * Possibility to search for Shared Links.
-* Possibility to use hit highlighted summary when using SharePoint Search as the provider in a search caregory.
+* Possibility to use hit highlighted summary when using SharePoint Search as the provider in a search category.
 * Search Bookmarks.
 A way for administrators to register best bets for certain keywords.

 Improvements to Links